Podcast: How BlockSec Intercepted $15M of Web3 Exploits in Real Time

 Andy Zhou 13:05

 So for these complicated ones, we cannot identify the attack smart contracts at this stage, we need to deal with them in the attack transaction detection stage.
 For the attack transactions, we use some behavior-based solutions to detect the hack transactions.
 The high-level idea is that every hacker wants to make a profit.
 So you need to be precise to get the profit from the transactions.
 And after detecting these attack transactions, we will automatically synthesize a similar attack transition like the MEV Bot does, replace the profit address, and put this on the chain.
-This is basically how the system originally worked before we launched Phalcon Block.
+This is basically how the system originally worked before we launched BlockSec Phalcon.

 DeGatchi 13:54